Nabizzle/GoPro-App/Docs/README.md

     - If your GoPro is not listed, you can select the ability to connect to the first available GoPro
 11. **Connection Button**: Button to start the connection to the GoPro
 12. **File Transfer Button**: When clicked, all new files are saved into the user defined subdirectory from GUI element 7
-13. **Timestamp Checkbox**: When checked, a timestamp for when the files were saved is added to the begining of all transfered files in the format of
+13. **Timestamp Checkbox**: When checked, a timestamp for when the files were saved is added to the beginning of all transferred files in the format of
 YYYYMMDD_HHMMSS_"GoPro file name"

 > **Note**